Everybody ought to have a comfortable retirement, and most people want more choices and freedom in life.

 - Reasonable account minimums: of $75,000 for lump sums.
 For those without a lump sum, the minimums are $500 a month ($6,000 a year) for long-term global retirement accounts.
 From August 15, my monthly minimums will increase to $600 a month.

 - Low cost: 1% yearly fees.
 0.75% on accounts above $250,000, and 0.5% on accounts above $500,000.

-- Based in UK and US Territory: or other locations that have good investor protections.
+- Funds based in UK and US Territory: or other locations that have good investor protections.